nokia/SReXperts/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 Grafana is pre-configured with anonymous access enabled so that you can view the dashboards without authentication.
 To edit the dashboards you have to login with the username `admin` and password `SReXperts2024`.
 The login button is in the top right corner of the Grafana UI.

-There are some preconfigured dashboards avalailable.
+There are some preconfigured dashboards available.
 Navigate to the `SR Linux Telemetry` dashboard as described below to have a look and feel of what is available.
 Check which panels are available and what data they show.
 Try to understand how the data is collected and how it is visualized.

 ![pic](./img/grafana-nav.gif)